-When I turned 40 a couple of years ago I experienced adult onset acne – along with food allergies.
+When I turned 40, I experienced adult onset acne – along with food allergies.

 There is no magical ‘cure’ for acne.
 There are different types, yes, but no one-dose-fits-all cure.
 So do read the below – but bear in mind that acne is different for everyone.
 You may have one type – or 3 types.

 You need to know your skin, your body, your state of mind, your ‘system’ inside out to truly see results.

 - Hormones – just starting periods, just finishing periods, perimenopause, menopause, for boys – raging androgen can cause over-production of oil, slow shedding of dead skin cells, increases in the mount of androgen in your system – all creating the perfect breeding ground for acne

 - Bacteria – Propionibacterium Acnes is the bacteria that gives our friend its name – all it needs is the perfect environment to spread

 - Inflammation – illness, foods, stress – a system fighting illness is inflamed on its own, add medication and you are doubling your potential problems, foods can cause inflammation (especially food allergies) and stress always causes inflammation – again, all breeding grounds for acne

 - Sensitivities – allergies, reactions to products, reactions to foods/environment